-This topic describes the components used to ensure high availability in VMware Tanzu Application Service for VMs (TAS for VMs), vertical and horizontal scaling, and the infrastructure required to support scaling component VMs for high availability.
+This topic tells you about the components used to ensure high availability in VMware Tanzu Application Service for VMs (TAS for VMs), vertical and horizontal scaling, and the infrastructure required to support scaling component VMs for high availability.

 A system with high availability provides higher than typical uptime through redundancy of apps and component VMs.
 You can create the redundancy required for high availability in several ways, such as running VMs in multiple availability zones and using external blob storage solutions.

-The sections in this topic provide guidance on configuring your TAS for VMs deployment for high availability.
+This topic provides guidance on configuring your TAS for VMs deployment for high availability.

 Availability Zones (AZs) are locations where public cloud services offer data centers.

 You can assign and scale components in multiple AZs to help maintain high availability through redundancy.
 To configure sufficient redundancy, deploy TAS for VMs across three or more AZs and assign multiple component instances to different AZs.